 IDN Label Validation: validating a label both against syntactic and semantic rules.

-Syntactic Validation- validating a label for conformance to existing label generation rules of a script of domain name applicant’s interest using the LGRs repository built on the integration of code points of the various scripts.
+Syntactic Validation- validating a label for conformance to the current label generation rules for the Root Zone.

 Semantic Validation- it amounts to validating a label for eligibility by scanning its compliance with respect to ICANN’s policies (GNSO- WT1, WT2, WT3, WT4, WT5, ccTLD, etc), ICANN’s human rights bylaws, etc